sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 Load the sample EEGLAB STUDY set
 ---------------------------------
 In each tutorial, we try to illustrate EEGLAB features with different data.
-In this one, we will use an 14-subject animal/non-animal categorization task.
-The data in *STUDY* format is available [here](https://sccn.ucsd.edu/eeglab/download/animal_study.zip).
+In this one, we will use a 14-subject animal/non-animal categorization task.
+The data is available [here](https://sccn.ucsd.edu/eeglab/download/animal_study.zip).

 Subjects were presented with pictures that either contained or did not contain animal images.
 Subjects respond with a button press whenever the picture presented contained an animal (go/no-go paradigm).
 These data are available for download [here](ftp://sccn.ucsd.edu/pub/animal_study.zip) (443 Mb).
-A complete description of the task, the raw data (4Gb), and some Matlab files to process it, are all available on [openneuro.org](https://openneuro.org/datasets/ds002680).
+A complete description of the task, the raw data (4Gb), and some Matlab files to process it are all available on [openneuro.org](https://openneuro.org/datasets/ds002680).

 Select menu item <span style="color: brown">File</span> and press sub-menu item <span style="color: brown">Load existing study</span>.
 Select the tutorial file "animal.study" then press *Open*.

-After loading the data, to review the *STUDY* design, use menu item <span style="color: brown">Study → Select/Edit study design</span>.
-The default design is to compare images containing *animals* with images containing *distrators*.
+After loading the data, to review the *STUDY* design, use the <span style="color: brown">Study → Select/Edit study design</span> menu item.
+The default design is to compare images containing *animals* with images containing *distractors*.
 Press *Ok* to close the window.

 ![px](/assets/images/studyprecomp2.png)